slott56/slott56.github.io/Pelican/content/blog/2008/10/2008_10_25-classic_ancient_bit_of_marketing.rst

 Found this on a shelf in my office.
-The :emphasis:`Apple 32 Developer's Handbook`.
+The *Apple 32 Developer's Handbook*.
 It covers the Lisa 2, Lisa 2/5, Lisa 2/10 and the Macintosh.
 Apple described this family of machines as the SuperMicros.